zhaoxuejun92/starter-hugo-academic/content/publication/working-paper-1/index.md

 ---
-title: 'An example conference paper'
+title: 'Reimbursement Policy and Drug Shortages'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xuejun Zhao
-  - admin
+  - Justin Z. Jia
-  - admin2
+  - Hui Zhao

 # Author notes (optional)
 author_notes:
   - ''
   - ''

-date: ''
+date: '2022-01-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).